One of the most important decisions in selecting an enterprise cloud storage provider is figuring out how much capacity you really need.

 It might be overwhelming for average users to understand all of them, and that is why Google is offering $300 free credits for you to test run, deploy, and utilize their platform to see for yourself.

-Google Cloud is way bigger than their cloud storage service alone.
+Google Cloud is way bigger than its cloud storage service alone.

 3. IBM Cloud Storage